-Table Mountain cableway
+Table Mountain Cableway

 Iconic views of Cape Town

-For over 90 years, the Table Mountain Aerial Cableway has been one of Africa’s biggest tourist attractions.
+For over 90 years, the Table Mountain Cableway has been one of Africa’s biggest tourist attractions.
 It has provided millions of visitors with a unique and undoubtedly unforgettable experience.

-At the end of the 1920s passengers got to take their first trip up the mountain by cable car.
+At the end of the 1920s, passengers got to take their first trip up the mountain by cable car.
 Since the official opening of the cableway on the 4th of October 1929, the cableway has undergone three major upgrades and regular maintenance.
 Today, the Table Mountain Aerial Cableway is a feature of the famous landmark that many are accustomed to seeing, but not many people know how and why the project got off the ground.

-A wooden cable car with a tin roof was constructed which took nearly ten minutes to carry 19 people and a conductor up the 704 meters to the summit.
-In October 1997 new and improved modern cable cars with rotating bases and increased passenger capacity were installed.
+A wooden cable car with a tin roof was constructed, which took nearly ten minutes to carry 19 people and a conductor up the 704 meters to the summit.
+In October 1997, new and improved modern cable cars with rotating bases and increased passenger capacity were installed.

-The cableway has transported over 29 million visitors, making the trip in half the time, complete with a 360-degree rotational view of the mountain and spectacular views over the City of Cape Town.
+The Table Mountain cableway has transported over 29 million visitors, making the trip in half the time, complete with a 360-degree rotational view of the mountain and spectacular views over the City of Cape Town.

 There is a cafe and a “shop at the top” A dedicated wifi lounge at the top of the mountain is available for use by visitors.

-Trips leave every 10 to 15 minutes operating all week.
+Trips leave every 10 to 15 minutes, operating all week.
 The last car down depends on the season and is between 6 and 9.30 pm.
 The running of the cableway is season and weather-dependent. it is advisable to call ahead to confirm.

 The Table Mountain Aerial Cableway offers a free return trip to South Africans over the age of 4 for their birthdays.
 Should your birthday fall within the annual maintenance period, you can book your ticket a week before or after that time.
-Special pensioners rates also apply.
+Special pensioners’ rates also apply.

 The Cableway has been completely accident-free since its opening on 4 October 1929.